 In Beta researchers of two Dutch universities work together.
-The Beta Research School combines research by several groups of the department of Industrial Engineering & Innovation Sciences (IE&IS) and the department of Mathematics and Computer Science (MCS) at Eindhoven University of Technology (TU/e), and the Center for Telematica and Information Technology (CTIT) of the University of Twente (UT).
+The Beta Research School combines research by several groups of the department of Industrial Engineering & Innovation Sciences (IE&IS), the department of Mathematics and Computer Science (MCS) and the department of Mechanical Engineering at Eindhoven University of Technology (TU/e), and the Center for Telematica and Information Technology (CTIT) of the University of Twente (UT).
 About 80 researchers and over 70 PhD students participate in Beta.

 Beta has officially been recognized by the Royal Dutch Academy for Sciences (KNAW) since 1998.

 The Data-Driven Operations Management workshop, organized Beta and Eurandom, is taking place at Eurandom on October 24-26, 2016.